Rajpratik71/linux-manPages/mogrify-im6.md

-         -kerning value       set the space between two letters -label string        assign a label to an image -limit type value    pixel cache resource limit -loop iterations     add Netscape loop extension to your GIF  anima‐ tion
-         -mask filename       associate a mask with the image -matte               store matte channel if the image has one -mattecolor color    frame color
+         -kerning value       set the space between two letters -label string        assign a label to an image -limit type value    pixel cache resource limit -loop iterations     add Netscape loop extension to your GIF animation -mask filename       associate a mask with the image -matte               store matte channel if the image has one -mattecolor color    frame color
-         -metric  type          measure  differences between images with this metric
-         -monitor             monitor progress
+         -metric type         measure differences between images with this metric -monitor             monitor progress
          -morphology method kernel
                               apply a morphology method to the image